Regulatory actions for Nov. 5, 2025

 Nov.
 5, 2025

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Galderma Group.
+Regulatory snapshots, including global drug submissions and approvals, and other regulatory decisions and designations: Cervomed, Chiesi, Endeavor, Meitheal, Protalix, Relmada, UCB.

 Briefs